Johannes Gutenberg

-His many contributions to printing include the invention of a process for mass-producing movable type; the use of oil-based ink for printing books; adjustable molds; mechanical movable type; and the use of a wooden printing press similar to the agricultural screw presses of the period.
+Gutenberg's many contributions to printing include the invention of a process for mass-producing movable type; the use of oil-based ink for printing books; adjustable molds; mechanical movable type; and the invention of a wooden printing press similar to the agricultural screw presses of the period.
 Gutenberg's method for making type is traditionally considered to have included a type metal alloy and a hand mould for casting type.
 The alloy was a mixture of lead, tin, and antimony that melted at a relatively low temperature for faster and more economical casting, cast well, and created a durable type.
 His major work, the Gutenberg Bible, was the first printed version of the Bible and has been acclaimed for its high aesthetic and technical quality.

-Described as the "man of the millennium", Gutenberg is often cited as among the most influential figures in human history.
-He has been commemorated around the world and is a frequent namesake.
-To celebrate the 400th anniversary of his death in 1900, the Gutenberg Museum was founded in his hometown of Mainz.
+Gutenberg is often cited as among the most influential figures in human history and has been commemorated around the world.
+To celebrate the 500th anniversary of his birth, the Gutenberg Museum was founded in his hometown of Mainz in 1900.
+In 1997, Time Life picked Gutenberg's invention as the most important of the second millennium.